-One of the most helpful things historians can do to get Chronology allows us to develop an ordered sense of a better understanding of the past is to organise events time.
-Once events have been ordered chronologically, according to the order in which they happened.
-This is we are able to use a range of historical concepts such known as chronology.
-Chronology can help us organise as cause and effect, significance, and continuity and things that happened over a small period of time, like change to analyse them in detail. a day or week, or large periods of time, like hundreds skilldrill: Chronology
+One of the most helpful things historians can do to get a better understanding of the past is to organise events according to the order in which they happened.
+This is known as chronology.
+Chronology can help us organise things that happened over a small period of time, like a day or week, or large periods of time, like hundreds skilldrill: Chronology